-That is how some women end up gaining so much baby weight and have problems loosing it after.
-You can also loose weight after being pregnant by eating less than you used to if you had a poor diet and only eating what you need for you and baby.
+That is how some women end up gaining so much baby weight and have problems losing it after.
+You can also lose weight after being pregnant by eating less than you used to if you had a poor diet and only eating what you need for you and baby.

 The second trimester you need 2,200 calories in your diet and the third trimester you need 2,400 calories.